 - Students can talk to any member of staff about this problem, and we will all do our best to support them and help them to feel happy.

-We encourage all of our students to talk to a member of staff if they have any questions or feel unwell and we will always do our very best to help them!
+We encourage all of our students to talk to a member of staff if they have any problems or feel unwell.
+We will always do our very best to help them!